This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Although stem cuttings can be used to propagate P. Peperomioides, there is little incentive to do so.
 You’d have to wait for the stem cuttings to root, which can take a long time and isn’t always successful.

-Instead, look after your Pilea plant, and it will provide the greatest propagation strategy on its own.
+Instead, look after your Pilea plant, and it will provide the greatest propagation strategy.
 Healthy Chinese money plants’ roots and stems generate baby plants (pups).

 Chinese Money Plants Root Pups